adobeio/adobeio-documentation/README.md

 To perform a webhook health check:

 1. Check that events are sent to and received by Adobe I/O Event receiver (the AEM ingress adapater).
-To do this, execute the Health Check tagged with **eventproxy, eventreceiver**.
+To do this, execute the Health Check tagged with **`eventproxy`, `eventreceiver`**.

       ![check webhook evre](https://user-images.githubusercontent.com/29133525/32862094-25ec6fb6-ca14-11e7-9421-be357007bb8c.png)

+You can also emit a custom osgi event sample by triggering the Health Check tagged with **`eventproxy`, `custom`**.

 2. Test the Webhook Subscription by doing the following: